zoonk/archived-zoonk/README.md

 - `CLOUDFLARE_ACCOUNT_HASH`: Your Cloudflare account hash.
 You can find it on `Cloudflare Dashboard > Images > Overview`.
 - `CLOUDFLARE_API_TOKEN`: Your Cloudflare API token.
 You can create a token on `Cloudflare Dashboard > My Profile > API Tokens`.

-## Stripe

-We use Stripe for processing payments.
-If you want to enable subscriptions, you need to set the following environment variables on your server:

-- `STRIPE_API_KEY`: Your Stripe API key.
-- `STRIPE_WEBHOOK_SECRET`: Your Stripe webhook secret.

-Plus, you need to create a product for your subscription.
-We call this plan `flexible` and you can't customize plans at the moment.
-We fetch the price from the Stripe API, so make sure you add the `zoonk_flexible` [lookup key](https://stripe.com/docs/products-prices/manage-prices#lookup-keys) to your price.

-Stripe can only be enabled for `saas` and `marketplace` apps.
-Make sure to choose one of those options when you first run this app.

 ## Sponsors

 - [Gustavo A. Castillo](https://github.com/guscastilloa)